Madonna and contemporary arts: Influences for Madonna

 Madonna is reported to be often inspired by the visual artists she collects.
 She once stated: "Every video I've done has been inspired by some painting or work of art".
 Decades noted art as being part of her personal life and professional career.
 In 2020, she said: "Art has kept me alive".

 A number of observers have commented about specific artists.
-Scholar Kocku von Stuckrad recalls how Frida Kahlo became her role model, with Madonna saying: "Her work was very confessional [but] you never knew exactly what was true and what was false and what she was overdramatizing [...]
-That's how I think of my work [...]
-People put me into all different categories [...]
-But I love contradiction".
-About Andy Warhol, Pamela Robertson from the University of Notre Dame writes that although he influenced Bowie and Reed, "his true heir is Madonna.
-She captures the full force of Warhol".
-French academic Georges-Claude Guilbert further describes him as the "virtual father of Madonna".
-Scholars Sandra M. Gilbert and Susan Gubar agreed that "the work of Cindy Sherman prefigured Madonna's style in the art world".
-Glenn Ward, wrote in Understand Postmodernism: Teach Yourself (2010) that "Madonna's work can be compared to that of the American artist Cindy Sherman".
+Scholar Kocku von Stuckrad recalls how Frida Kahlo became her role model.
+Some other scholars, including Pamela Robertson from the University of Notre Dame, and Georges-Claude Guilbert describes she captured the "full force of Warhol" and described him as the "virtual father of Madonna", respectively.
+Scholars Sandra M. Gilbert and Susan Gubar agree that "the work of Cindy Sherman prefigured Madonna's style in the art world".
+In Understand Postmodernism: Teach Yourself (2010), Glenn Ward said work of the pair can be "compared".
 A portrait of Lee Miller kissing another woman by Man Ray that she owns, inspired her and encouraged the use of lesbian imagery.

 Walker commented that Picasso was a precedent for Madonna's reinventions, as he was an artist who changed his style a number of times.
 Madonna herself stated in 2015: "I like to compare myself to other kinds of artists, like Picasso".
-Madonna also commented that she believes there is not a time or expiration date for being creative.
+She also commented that believes there is not a time or expiration date for being creative.
 Like Picasso, she adds, "he kept painting and painting until the day he died".
-In an interview with Vice that year, she responded about a question regarding death: "I want to live forever, and I'm going to", through her art.